 - There is no lower word limit.
 If you’re a couple of words over 500 we probably won’t mind.

-- Submit your entry via the google form here by the end of the month of the challenge, eg, for the March prompt please send in your entries by midnight on 31st March.
+- Submit your entry via the google form here (you will need to sign in) by the end of the month of the challenge, eg, for the March prompt please send in your entries by midnight on 31st March.
 The email address is still monitored for enquiries, but we are no longer accepting entries this way.

 - There are no strict formatting requirements, but nothing too weird please.